telerik/fiddler-jam-docs/portal/portal-logs.md

 - [Analyzing the developer console logs](#inspecting-console-logs), which is available when the Extension User has selected the **Capture console** option.

-- [Integration with GitHub issues](#log-main-menu) to easily create and link GitHub issues for further investigation and collaboration within the GitHub source control.

 - [Using and editing the log details](#log-main-menu) such as its title, description, and so on.

 - [Running an advanced investigation through the Fiddler Everywhere web-debugging tool]({%slug fj-advanced-analysis%}#fiddler-everywhere-integration).